DataDog/integrations-extras/postman/README.md

 - Enter your Datadog API key.
 - Select the Datadog region you would like to use.
 - Optionally choose if you want to send events, metrics or both for each run.
-5. Then select “Add Integration” to finish setting up the integration.
+5. Then select "Add Integration" to finish setting up the integration.

 ![Configure Integration][4]